Mazdutide

 Research & Sources

-1. Mazdutide for the treatment of obesity in Chinese adults · Ji L, Jiang H, Bi Y, et al. · New England Journal of Medicine (2024) PMID: 38934438
+- Once-Weekly Mazdutide in Chinese Adults with Obesity or Overweight · Ji L, Jiang H, Bi Y, et al. · New England Journal of Medicine (2025) (PMID: 40421736)

 Phase 3 GLORY-1 trial demonstrating approximately 18 percent weight reduction at 6mg weekly in Chinese adults with obesity.